 Nick Hudson (2019) the Sigil box from The Quiet Earth Hypersigil Project

-Throughout 2018 we were honoured to be joined by Daniel Fawcett and Clara Pais as artist in residency for the year.
+Throughout 2018 we were honoured to be joined by Daniel & Clara as artist in residency for the year.
 This year artist and composer Nick Hudson will be picking up the baton and sharing his exciting new endeavour, The Quiet Earth Hypersigil Project.
 Throughout the development of the project Nick will be sharing pieces to the site and collaborating with us extensively.
 We are really excited to collaborate with Nick, and can’t wait to see what he produces.
 Below Nick opens with an introduction to his residency, an opening description of his project and an accompanying video.

-Artist In Residence Introduction.
+Artist In Residence Introduction:

 As a creative artist working with a sustained and obsessive prolificacy across a broad span of disciplines, it’s a pleasure to be invited by Exploding Appendix to be artist in residence for this next season – Exploding Appendix is as at least as diverse and polymorphous as the output of my practice, and so to be asked to contribute transmissions as I go about preparing to release a record, while extending in tandem the global tendrils of The Quiet Earth Hypersigil Project – alongside writings, video artworks, land art (non-)interventions, Burroughsian ‘routines’, and screwed-up little vignettes – it can only aid in the staying of my mania to have this organizing principle…this shipping container… this digital ark of the covenant, at the other end of the rainbow.